 The summary below focuses on the key provisions for assisting small business owners.
 Please note that this is a rapidly developing area.
 To stay current on recent developments, you should register for updates from the Small Business Administration at https://www.sba.gov/updates.
 (For links to older overview videos of the CARES Act, which are current through April 6, 2020, see here and here.)

 A. Paycheck Protection Program (PPP)

-- the uncertainty of current economic conditions makes necessary the loan request to support the ongoing operations of the borrower;
+- the uncertainty of current economic conditions makes necessary the loan request to support the ongoing operations of the borrower; and

 The SBA rules additionally prohibit a borrower from obtaining a PPP loan if: (a) the borrower is engaged in an illegal activity, (b) an owner of 20% or more of the borrower is incarcerated, on probation, on parole, subject to indictment or has been convicted of a felony within the last five years, or (c) the borrower has previously defaulted (or is delinquent) on an SBA loan within the last seven years that has caused a loss to the government.
 Householder employers are also specifically excluded from eligibility for PPP loans.

+Required documentation.
 The SBA rules state that applicants should be prepared to submit documentation to establish eligibility such as “payroll processor records, payroll tax filings, or Form 1099-MISC, or income and expenses from a sole proprietorship.”
 Additionally, borrowers must submit an SBA Form 2483, and any additional material required by a lender’s specific application.
-As noted in the next section, the loan amount will depend on a borrower’s average monthly payroll costs for the past year, and at present, it appears that lenders are confirming the dollar amount of average monthly payroll costs by using payroll costs for the 2019 calendar year.
-Therefore, applicant’s should be prepared to furnish payroll records from January 1, 2019 through the present.
-(Applicants that were not in business from February 15, 2019 to June 30, 2019 must submit payroll records from January 1, 2020 through February 29, 2020).
+As noted in the next section, the loan amount will depend on a borrower’s average monthly payroll during the 1 year period before the loan application date; therefore, applicants should be prepared to furnish payroll records for this time period.

 Interest rate for principal that is not forgiven.
 The SBA rules provide that the loans will have an annual interest of 1%.
 [See Footnote 3]

 - Payroll costs (using the same definition of payroll costs in Footnote 2)+

 - Interest on any mortgage obligation incurred in the ordinary course of business+

 - Rent on a leasing agreement+

 - Payments on utilities (electricity, gas, water, transportation, telephone, or internet)+

-- For borrowers with tipped employees, additional wages paid to those employees.
+- For borrowers with tipped employees, additional wages paid to those employees +

-(Total Payroll Costs During 8-Weeks)/.75
+(Total Payroll Costs During Forgiveness Period)/.6

-- Forgiveness Amount x (Average Number of Full-Time Equivalent (FTE) Employees Per Month for the 8-weeks period)/(Average Number of FTEs per month from 2/15/19 to 6/30/19; or Average Number of FTEs per month from 1/1/20 to 2/29/20).
+- Forgiveness Amount x (Average Number of FTE Employees Per Month for the Forgiveness Period)/(Average Number of FTEs per month from 2/15/19 to 6/30/19; or Average Number of FTEs per month from 1/1/20 to 2/29/20).[See Footnote 4]

-Reduction based on reduction in salaries:
+Reduction based on reduction in wages or salaries: